mikevorce/python-tdd-book/INTERVIEW_NOTES.md

 Functional tests were generated in order to test the app, from initally writing comments based on  the _user story_ from which the test function was conceived, to actually writing tests and checking for _expected failure_ before beginning to develop features or write code for the actual program being developed.

+##### Unit Testing
+_Unit tests_  were generated for each class and method to ensure the correct behavior in light of potential inputs.

 ##### Agile Development